wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

 To view your data, you first run your project from the command line, and then click the link that directs you to our service.
 Follow these steps:

 1. Run your project.
-    {% include note.html content="If you're using the Freemium instance, an account is auto-negotiated or restored from `~/.wavefront_freemium` in your home directory each time the application starts.
-Otherwise, you're directed to the instance you specified. "%}
     <ul id="profileTabs" class="nav nav-tabs">
         <li class="active"><a href="#mavenrun" data-toggle="tab">Maven</a></li>
         <li><a href="#gradlerun" data-toggle="tab">Gradle</a></li>